 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Kentucky, real estate commission costs an average of $10,626 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Kentucky, real estate commission costs an average of $11,185 — that's usually more expensive than the rest of your closing costs combined!